It’s possible to get a loan even if you have bad credit. While the loan might carry higher APRs, you have options for getting the funds you need.

 How to fix credit in order to get a better loan

-According to Experian, lenders typically like to see a ratio of 30 percent or less.
+According to Experian, lenders typically like to see a credit utilization ratio of 30 percent or less.

 Experian Boost and UltraFICO connect to your bank account to grab utility and other financial information.
 This is especially beneficial for those with a thin or no credit profile.

 Fix errors on your credit report.
 By law, you’re entitled to one free credit report from each of the three major credit bureaus per year.
 Correcting any blemishes on your report can help you improve your credit standing overall.

 Protecting your credit score after laying fresh ground

 Once you’ve regained some financial footing via a bad credit loan (and you will), you can then continue to practice good habits and set up protections around your credit score.
-Three quick tips:

 - Cash in, cash out: Be strategic with your credit cards and pay for more purchases using cash.
 Your budget shouldn’t allow you to spend beyond what you earn.
 Using cash will help you keep track.

-Keep an eye on your accounts: Even when you’re not overly active, continue to check your FICO score and credit card accounts regularly.
+- Keep an eye on your accounts: Even when you’re not overly active, continue to check your FICO score and credit card accounts regularly.
 This will help you maintain an ownership mentality, monitor spending and keep annual fees from sneaking up on you.